thenewguy/informer/README.rst

     pip install django_informer

-Add "informer" to your INSTALLED_APPS setting like this
+Add "informer" to your INSTALLED_APPS
 -----------------

 ::